domin224/projekt_3/README.md

 ---

 ## Notes
-- The input URL must be a valid (okres) page containing data for the 2017 Chamber of Deputies election.
+- The input URL must be a valid page containing data for the 2017 Chamber of Deputies election.
+The page should have an overview of all towns (obec) within the selected district (okres).
 - The output file must have a `.csv` extension.